 FROM BREWHOUSE TO FARMHOUSE

 Gregory Hall founded Virtue Cider in 2011.
 He is known for his 20-year tenure as brewmaster at the Goose Island Beer Company, having won 14 consecutive Great American Beer Festival medals and pioneered bourbon barrel-aged beer with Bourbon County Stout.
 In the spring of 2011, Hall left Goose Island and embarked on a two-month pilgrimage to study the craft of cider, touring and tasting at top cidermakers in England and France.
-He brought his extensive experience and innovative style to launch Virtue Cider first in the Roscoe Village neighborhood in Chicago.
+He brought his extensive experience and innovative style to launch Virtue Cider.
 In 2013, Hall brought the cidermaking venture as close as possible to one of the United States' best apple-growing states of Michigan and launched Virtue Cider in Fennville, Michigan.

 MAKING CIDER THE TRADITIONAL WAY